cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 - Public IP address.
 Create a Basic-SKU dynamic public IP address if you're using a non-zone-aware gateway.
 This address provides a public-routable IP address as the target for your on-premises VPN device.
 This IP address is dynamic, but it won't change unless you delete and re-create the VPN gateway.

 - Local network gateway.
 Create a local network gateway to define the on-premises network's configuration, such as where the VPN gateway will connect and what it will connect to.
-This configuration includes the on-premises VPN device's public IPv4 address and the on-premises routable networks.
+This configuration includes the on-premises VPN device's public IPv4 address, and the on-premises routable networks.
 This information is used by the VPN gateway to route packets that are destined for on-premises networks through the IPSec tunnel.

 - Virtual network gateway.
 Create the virtual network gateway to route traffic between the virtual network and the on-premises datacenter or other virtual networks.
 The virtual network gateway can be either a VPN or ExpressRoute gateway, but this unit only deals with VPN virtual network gateways.
 (You'll learn more about ExpressRoute in a separate unit later in this module.)